-The QI Program's objective is to utilize a structured process to objectively and systematically monitor and improve the quality, appropriateness of care, and services provided to Members.
-Please see the complete QI Program Description at mvphealthcare.com/providers/quality-programs.
+The QI Program's objective is to utilize a structured process to monitor and improve the quality, appropriateness of care, and services provided to Members at the right place and at the right time.
+Please see the complete QI Program Description at mvphealthcare.com/providers/quality-programs and select 2024 Quality Improvement Program Description under the Current Quality Programs and Initiatives section.